Goldspotted oak borer

 [At the time of its detection in California, goldspotted oak borer was described as Agrilus coxalis.
 It has since been reclassified as Agrilus auroguttatus.
 The name A. coxalis has been assigned to a similar beetle found in southern Mexico and Guatemala (Coleman et al. 2012).
 Several oak species in California are under threat from other non-native invasive pests, including polyphagous and Kuroshio shot hole borers; Mediterranean oak borer; and sudden oak death pathogen.]

-Genetic studies have demonstrated that the GSOB is native to southeastern Arizona (Coleman et al. 2012).
-It was probably introduced to California via infested firewood.
+Genetic studies have demonstrated that the GSOB (Agrilus auroguttatus) is native to southeastern Arizona (Coleman et al. 2012).
+It was probably introduced to California in the 1990s via infested firewood.
 Coleman and Seybold (2009) explain why it is unlikely that the beetle expanded its range westward into California through natural dispersal across hundreds of miles of desert terrain which does not support oaks.

 GSOB kills three species of oaks native to southern California: coast live oak (Quercus agrifolia), California black oak (Q. kelloggii), and canyon live oak (Q. chrysolepis).
-The beetles prefer the largest trees (DBH greater than 18 – 20 inches [~45 cm]).
+The beetles prefer the largest trees; one source says branches larger than 12 inches (Coleman and Seybold, 2009); a second source says trees with DBH greater than 18 – 20 inches [~45 cm]).
 The California oak communities have not evolved defenses.
-There are a few natural enemies of the GSOB in California such as woodpeckers and some parasitoids including Balcha indica, but they are neither individually nor collectively successful at keeping GSOB populations in check [ https://www.fs.usda.gov/foresthealth/docs/fidls/FIDL-183-GoldspottedOakBorer.pdf].
+There are a few natural enemies of the GSOB in California such as woodpeckers and some parasitoids including Balcha indica, but they are neither individually nor collectively successful at keeping GSOB populations in check [see more info here].

 Death of these trees causes numerous ecological impacts.
 Oaks provide food, habitat, and climate control for hundreds of species.
 Dead oaks are potential hazards, especially where they might fall on dwellings, roadways, and recreational areas.
 Oak mortality also changes the fuel load structure and composition across the landscape, which can increase the probability and severity of wildfire (USFS PSW S&P R5-RP-022 Oct 28, 2008).
 Urban trees provide important ecological services, including shade which reduces energy use and expense associated with air conditioning; they also reduce storm water runoff (Zeleznik, 2008).
 Larger trees – such as oaks – provide more of these services (Love et al. 2023).

 GSOB was detected in a fifth county – San Bernardino – in 2018.
-The initial detection was at Oak Glen.
-Shortly afterwards additional infestations were detected farther north, in the communities of Forest Falls, Sugarloaf, Big Bear areas, and Yucaipa.
+The initial detection at Oak Glen was followed shortly afterwards by additional infestations farther north, in the communities of Forest Falls, Sugarloaf, Big Bear, and Yucaipa.
 Other infestations were detected to the West, in Wrightwood.
 Here the host is California black oak (Q. kelloggii).
-This outbreak was likely established by 2013.
+Again, the detection was tardy; this outbreak was likely established by 2013.

 In San Bernardino County, CalFire continuously surveys for GSOB within the Big Bear and Sugarloaf communities.
 USDA Forest Service monitors surrounding oak habitat.
-The Inland Empire Resource Conservation District (IERCD) also surveys around other communities (B. Kyre, USDA Forest Service, pers. comm.).
-The IERCD inspects oaks on willing private owners’ properties in Wrightwood.
+The Inland Empire Resource Conservation District (IERCD) also surveys around other communities (B. Kyre, USDA Forest Service, pers. comm.), including the private properties of willing owners in Wrightwood.
 A National Forest Foundation grant is supporting treatments for removal of amplifier trees (J.D.
 Clark pers. comm.).

-The urban forests of the affected region are also under threat.
+The region’s urban forests of the affected region are also under threat.
 The California Urban Forest (CUF) Inventory documents nearly 2.5 million trees in urban areas in the South California Coast region (Love et al. 2022).
-The Southern California Coast urban region has more urban trees than other zones; in Los Angeles there is one tree per every 12 people (Love et al. 2022).
 The oak genus (Quercus) is the second most-abundant native genus in the state’s urban forest, making up 6.5% of the trees.
 As noted above, GSOB preferentially attacks large trees.
-Most of the large trees in the urban forest statewide are not oaks (Love et al. 2022).
-However, of the 152,594 urban coast live oaks in 287 cities statewide (Pawlak et al. 2023), at least 30,000 of them exhibit diameters greater than 45 cm (Love et al. 2022).
+While most of the large trees in the urban forest statewide are not oaks (Love et al. 2022), at least 30,000 of the 152,594 urban coast live oaks in 287 cities statewide (Pawlak et al. 2023) have diameters greater than 45 cm (Love et al. 2022).
 The highest presence of oaks in urban forests in the South is in Santa Barbara – which has not yet been invaded by GSOB (Pawlak et al. 2023).

-According to Dr. Thomas Scott of the University of California Riverside, built-up sections of Los Angeles have between 250,000 and 300,000 coast live oak trees – which are very susceptible to GSOB infestation.
+According to Dr. Thomas Scott of the University of California Riverside, built-up sections of Los Angeles have between 250,000 and 300,000 coast live oak trees.
 Some 92,000 acres of single-family homes are shaded by such oaks.
-All are now vulnerable to this nearby outbreak of the pest.
-Since removing hazard trees can cost as much as $10,000, these homeowners will be severely affected.
-Already, urban forests in Anaheim and Santa Ana have been invaded (B. Nobua Behrmann pers. com.).
+All are vulnerable to this pest.
+Since removing hazard trees can cost as much as $10,000, these homeowners will be severely affected (B. Nobua Behrmann pers. com.).

 Response